Tory MP Craig Mackinlay denies election expenses fraud

 Before the election, Prime Minister Theresa May said the Conservative Party backed Mr Mackinlay.

 The case centres on whether MPs' agents should have filed costs for battlebus visits to constituencies under local expenses.

 Rules require parties to disclose national spending separately from funds used to promote individual candidates, and spending limits apply.

 Mr Mackinlay, of St Georges Square in Pimlico, is charged under the Representation of the People Act 1983 with two counts of making a false election expenses declaration.

-Ms Little of New Road, in Ware, Hertfordshire, and Mr Gray, of Red Oak, Hawkhurst, Kent, face three counts and one count of the same charge respectively.
+Ms Little of New Road, in Ware, Hertfordshire, and aiding and abetting them.